Detection and characterization of clonal copy number imbalance and loss of heterozygosity associated with hematologic neoplasms

 Varies

 This test is not appropriate for detecting constitutional/congenital copy number changes or regions of excessive homozygosity.
-If this test is ordered with a reason for testing indicating a constitutional/congenital disorder, the test will be canceled and CMACB / Chromosomal Microarray, Congenital, Blood will be performed as the appropriate test.
+If this test is ordered with a reason for testing indicating a constitutional/congenital disorder, the test will be canceled and CMACB / Chromosomal Microarray, Congenital, Blood will be added and performed as the appropriate test.

 1. A reason for testing must be provided for testing to be performed.